loopandlearn/LoopFollow/readme.md

 3. Follow instructions in terminal
 4. Plugin your phone or ipad, select your signing team, select your phone or ipad or "my mac" (Big Sur or later operating systems), and click play.

-Note: Tested this with Ventura and Xcode 14.2 Successfully built to My Mac (Mac Catalyst); My Mac (Mac Catalyst, Rosetta); and My Mac (Designed for iPad).
-I did not test the app on the iPad, but it built with no problem.
+Note: Tested this with Ventura and Xcode 14.2, and successfully built to

+* My Mac (Mac Catalyst)
+* My Mac (Mac Catalyst, Rosetta)
+* My Mac (Designed for iPad)
+    * I did not test the app on the iPad, but it built with no problem

+### Run Loop Follow on Mac

-For running Loop Follow on your Mac, after building to your Mac, you need to copy the app to your applications folder:
+To run Loop Follow on your Mac, you need to move the app to your Applications folder.

+After building to your Mac:
 1. Click stop to close the running app
 1. On the left side of Xcode, click on the Folder icon
     * Click to open the LoopFollow folder list
     * Click to open the LoopFollow/Products folder
     * Right click (or Cntl-click) on "Loop Follow.app" and select Show in Finder
-4. Drag the Loop Follow.app icon to your Applications folder in finder.
+4. Drag the Loop Follow.app icon to your Applications folder in finder (see Note below)
 5. From Mac system settings/notifications, scroll down to Loop Follow and enable notifications with the options you want.
 For instance, Badge app icon will allow the BG reading to display on the icon.

+Note:

+If you have a Loop Follow app in your Applications folder from a prior TestFlight installation, then when you drag the Loop (from Finder location) to Applications, you will be asked if you want to Replace or Keep Both.
+Choose Replace.

 ** Big Sur **
 Some things do not work correctly yet in Big Sur